wfcornelissen/tyrecheck/docs/TyrecheckProjectPlan.md

   - View: ✓

 ### Phase 2
+- Refactor code to move database interactions to their own functions instead of being built in to specific command functions.
 - Higher-level commands: **Link and Work Done** commands.
   - Link:
     - Truck and Trailer ✓